-47 www.warka.pl 4 KOZIENICE The place where Władysław Jagiełło's secret weapon was built A remote corner of the forest right on the border with the Duchy of Mazovia, an abundance of wood and the fact that the local Zagożdżonka River was a tributary of the Vistula River - all these factors played a role in selecting Kozienice as the location for building King Władysław Jagiełło's "secret weapon", to be used against the Teutonic Knights.
+Church of Our Lady of the Scapular in Warka i www.warka.pl Tourist Information Centre ul.
+K. Pułaskiego 24, 05-660 Warka tel. +48 48 667 22 67 4 KOZIENICE The place where Władysław Jagiełło's secret weapon was built A remote corner of the forest right on the border with the Duchy of Mazovia, an abundance of wood and the fact that the local Zagożdżonka River was a tributary of the Vistula River - all these factors played a role in selecting Kozienice as the location for building King Władysław Jagiełło's "secret weapon", to be used against the Teutonic Knights.
 In 1409, during a meeting with his cousin Vytautas, King Władysław Jagiełło decided to build a "secret weapon" that would increase his chances of victory against the Teutonic Knights.
 This weapon was a pontoon bridge that would enable the troops to quickly cross the Vistula River at a spot where the Teutonic Knights would not expect a crossing to occur, and to attack the enemy where it least expected it.
 Kozienice was supposedly the site of the assembly of the pontoon bridge.
 Jagiełło was very familiar with that area.
-The settlement, which dates back to the 13th century, when it was granted to the Norbertines of Plock, became a popular place for Polish kings to stay THE MOST EXTRAORDINARY BRIDGE IN MEDIAEVAL EUROPE The bridge was built in utter secrecy over a sixmonth period.
+The settlement, which dates back to the 13th century, when it was granted to the Norbertines of Płock, THE MOST EXTRAORDINARY BRIDGE IN MEDIAEVAL EUROPE The bridge was built in utter secrecy over a sixmonth period.
 Craftsmen built 150 boats that were 5 metres long, 1.5 metres wide and approximately 1 metre deep, as well as a 500-metre-long deck over which the troops were to cross the river.
-The construction process was supervised by Radom starost, Dobrogost Czarny of Odrzywół, and the main contractor of the structure was master carpenter.
-Jarosław.
-At the time, pontoon Route of Duke Janusz bridges were an engineering marvel not known in Western Europe.
+The construction process was supervised by Radom starost, Dobrogost Czarny of Odrzywół, and the main contractor of the structure was master carpenter, Jarosław.
+At the time, pontoon bridges were an engineering marvel not known in Western Europe.
 In the Middle Ages, when an army wanted to cross a river, it had to find a ford.
-The areas suitable for such crossings were wellknown to both parties to the conflict, so the enemy forces could easily make it more difficult to cross the river.
-The pontoon bridge made it possible to guickly cross the Vistula River, stun the opponent and accelerate the military efforts, making it a true Blitzkriea. during hunting trips.
+The areas suitable for such crossings were well-known to both parties to the conflict, so the enemy forces could easily make it more difficult to cross the river.
+The pontoon bridge made it possible to quickly cross the Vistula River, stun the opponent and accelerate the military efforts, making it a true Blitzkrieg. became a popular place for Polish kings to stay during hunting trips.
 King Władysław Jagiełło also stayed on numerous occasions at the hunting manor, which was located on the site of today's palace.
 The bridge was being built in close cooperation with Duke Janusz I, who controlled the eastern part of Mazovia, which stretched at the time all the way to the Radomka River, almost reaching the outskirts of Kozienice.
-Finished segments of the bridge were floated down the Vistula
+Finished segments of the bridge were